 Face masks have been known to help slow the spread of COVID-19, making them an effective way to protect the employee, the wider workplace, and the public.
-As businesses begin to reopen and vaccinations continue to be administered to those eligible, face masks and coverings are likely to remain popular as a preventative measure.
+As businesses reopen and vaccinations continue to be administered, face masks and coverings are likely to remain popular as a preventative measure.
 As a matter of fact, many states and cities across the United States are recommending–or requiring–face coverings when out in public, especially when social distancing cannot be maintained effectively.
 But can you, as an employer, require employees to wear face masks in your workplace?
 Here is everything you need to know about face masks in the workplace.

 Can I, as an employer, require employees to wear face masks?

-For individuals that are unvaccinated, masks will also be required in indoor public settings and businesses, such as retail, restaurants, theaters, meetings, and state and local government offices that serve the public.
-Though fully vaccinated individuals are permitted to resume normal activities without a mask, they must still honor federal, state, local, tribal, or territorial laws, rules and regulations, including local business and workplace guidelines.
+Keep in mind that masks are still strongly recommended in indoor public settings, K-12 schools, and childcare centers to reduce the risk of potential transmission.
+Though both vaccinated and unvaccinated individuals are permitted to resume normal activities without a mask, they must still honor federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidelines.

 Can an employee refuse to wear a face mask?